Ausgewählte Themen in Banken & International Finance: Die Zukunft der Banken

 Frequency of module offer: irregulary

-You have to register by sending an E-Mail to email@example.com.
+You have to register by sending an E-Mail to Tosun@europa-uni.de until the 4th of April 2020.
+This deadline is also valid for all Erasmus / fx-students.
 Please use your Viadrina E-mail address if possible.
 Erasmus / fx students may also register via their private E-Mail address in case that the Viadrina E-Mail account is not set up yet.

 - The time you send the E-Mail serves as ONE decision criterion whether you are in or out.